Daniel Nimham

-Daniel Nimham (also Ninham) (1726–1778) was the last sachem of the Wappinger people and an American Revolutionary War combat veteran.
+Daniel Nimham (also Ninham) (c.
+1726 – 1778) was the last sachem of the Wappinger people and an American Revolutionary War combat veteran.
 He was the most prominent Native American of his time in the lower Hudson Valley.

 Background

 Prior to Henry Hudson's arrival in 1609, the Wappinger People lived on the eastern shore of the today's Hudson River, a tidal estuary for some half its length.
 To them, it was the Muhheakantuck, "the river that flows both ways", and their territory spread from Manhattan Island north to the Roeliff Jansen Kill in Columbia County, and east as far as the Norwalk River in Fairfield County, Connecticut.
 The Wappinger were allied with the Mohican People to the north.
 Their settlements included camps along the major creeks and Hudson River tributaries with larger villages located where these streams met the river.

-During the early period of European contact, the population of the Wappingers has been estimated at approximately 600.
-They are said to have occupied the highlands north of Anthony's Nose to Matteawan Creek (today's Fishkill Creek).
+During the early period of European contact, the population of the Wappingers was in the thousands.
+They Wappinger band proper (one of a dozen or more bands in the Confederacy) are said to have occupied the highlands north of Anthony's Nose to Matteawan Creek (today's Fishkill Creek).
 Adriaen van der Donck, one of the earliest writers of this portion of the country, assigns them three villages on the Hudson; Keskistkonck, Pasquasheck and Nochpeems; but their principal village was Canopus, which was situated in a valley in Putnam county, and known as Canopus Hollow.
 To the Dutch and English they were known as the "River Indians" and the "Highland Indians".
+By 1700 the population of their entire Confederacy is estimated to have been reduced by disease and other causes to just 1000 individuals.